mihaigalos/git-change-operator/docs/security.md

 ## Principle of Least Privilege

-The operator only needs **read access** to resources that your GitCommit and PullRequest resources reference.
+The operator only needs **read access** to resources that GitCommit and PullRequest resources reference.
 Follow these guidelines:

 1. **Start minimal**: Begin with no additional permissions
 2. **Add incrementally**: Add specific permissions only as needed